lsgs/redcap-report-scheduler/README.md

 ## Notes

 * The module utilises a scheduled task running every 10 minutes to check whether any scheduled report is due.
+* **It is strongly recommended that this module is configured to require a module-specific permission.**
 * **THIS MODULE MAKES IT POSSIBLE TO SEND PARTICIPANT IDENTIFYING DATA (PHI) TO PEOPLE THAT SHOULD NOT HAVE ACCESS TO IT.
 BE CAREFUL!**

 ********************************************************************************